Turn off "Hide in Navigation". Then, consider:

 Defacto gaps

-One of the best examples is US 87 in Wyoming.
+One of the best examples was US 87 in Wyoming.
 In the 1990s a segment of US 87 was damaged by a series of landslides (the red segment shown on the following map).
 For various reasons WYDOT opted not to rebuild the road, and instead asked AASHTO to shift the US 87 designation onto SH 193 (blue segment).
 AASHTO refused, suggesting instead that WYDOT direct US 87 traffic onto I-90.
-WYDOT rejected that idea, and ever since then the whole situation is at an impasse.
-AASHTO still considers US 87 to run along the red and orange segments, yet that road literally cannot be used for the purpose of through traffic.
-WYDOT has changed the geometry of the highway junctions such that US 87 traffic seamlessly flows onto SH 193 and back again, but they have not signposted SH 193 as US 87 (despite the US 87 labels shown on this Google Map):
+WYDOT rejected that idea, and for the next three decades the whole situation was at an impasse.
+AASHTO still considered US 87 to run along the red and orange segments, even though that road literally cannot be used for the purpose of through traffic.
+WYDOT changed the geometry of the highway junctions such that US 87 traffic seamlessly flows onto SH 193 and back again, but out of deference to AASHTO they did not signpost SH 193 as US 87.
+Finally in 2023 AASHTO accepted WYDOT's proposal to move US 87, so the US 87 labels that had been shown on Google Maps all along are actually correct now:

 |